Skip to main content

 How to stop your sugar cravings

-Many of us fancy something sweet from time-to-time and often raid the cupboard for biscuits or chocolate after dinner.
-However, it’s easy to get into the habit of eating too many sugary foods - which is harmful for our health.
-So can we curb our cravings?
+Many of us fancy something sweet from time-to-time, and often raid the cupboard for biscuits or chocolate after dinner.
+However, it’s easy to get into the habit of eating too many sugary foods - which is harmful for your health.
+So can you curb your cravings?

 Continue reading below